Unschooling Preschool

 Usually, by this time, my kids were pretty tired (LOL, me too).
 This usually called for naps or show time (if they didn’t nap).
 Not gonna lie, shows were my sanity at that stage!
 Back then my kids loved Wild Kratts, Little Einsteins, Daniel Tiger, etc. Not sure what is out there now!
 But something educational and fun for them.
 I could then have my own brain space while they watched a show or two (or three!).

-After we rested a little, we’d move on to some afternoon activities.
+After we napped or at least rested a little, we’d move on to some afternoon activities.

 Here are some ideas for afternoon activities: